risawitama/verbose-potato/README.md

-## What concert costs only 45 cents?
-50 cent featuring Nickelback.
+## What do you call a nervous javelin thrower?
+Shakespeare.